2004 Baseball Hall of Fame balloting

-The BBWAA election
+BBWAA election

 The BBWAA was again authorized to elect players active in 1984 or later, but not after 1998; the ballot included candidates from the 2003 ballot who received at least 5% of the vote but were not elected, along with selected players, chosen by a screening committee, whose last appearance was in 1998.
 All 10-year members of the BBWAA were eligible to vote.

 Voters were instructed to cast votes for up to 10 candidates; any candidate receiving votes on at least 75% of the ballots would be honored with induction to the Hall.
 Results of the 2004 election by the BBWAA were announced on January 6.
 The ballot consisted of 32 players; 506 ballots were cast, with 380 votes required for election.
 A total of 3314 individual votes were cast, an average of 6.55 per ballot.
 Those candidates receiving less than 5% of the vote (25 votes) will not appear on future BBWAA ballots, but may eventually be considered by the Veterans Committee.

 Candidates who were eligible for the first time are indicated here with a dagger (†).
 The two candidates who received at least 75% of the vote and were elected are indicated in bold italics; candidates who have since been selected in subsequent elections are indicated in italics.
 The candidates who received less than 5% of the vote, thus becoming ineligible for future BBWAA consideration, are indicated with an asterisk (*).